 At the interface of watersheds and the open ocean.

-The intensive coursework and engagement with institutional partners limits the capacity of the Masters program to small cohorts of extraordinary incoming students each year.
 The program seeks national and international individuals with demonstrated experience and passion for coastal science and policy who seek to become the next generation of coastal science and policy leaders.
-Small cohorts and need-based financial aid for incoming students also allows CSP to facilitate in-depth interaction with faculty members, professionals and practitioners in the field.
-As such, the application process is very competitive.
+To learn more about the application process click here.